-Help plant and propogate young trees and shrubs at Forest ReLeaf of Missouri's CommuniTree Gardens in Maryland Heights.
+Help plant and propogate young trees and shrubs at Forest ReLeaf of Missouri's CommuniTree Gardens, a nonprofit, volunteer-driven tree nursery, in Maryland Heights.

-St Louis Master Gardeners can be found volunteering in any of the Gateway Greening projects listed below.
-Master Gardeners are a vital part this organization's outreach to the local community gardens and on-going projects.
+Gateway Greening has many projects where Master Gardeners volunteer.
+They are a vital part of this organization's outreach to the local community gardens and on-going projects.